Australia to better deficit targets in 'boring' budget

 Tax concessions to small business are also believed to be on the docket, as well as A$450 million extra to be spent on national security and counter-terrorism.

-Abbott and Treasurer Joe Hockey were savaged in 2014 for handing down a budget that aimed to slash spending on social welfare programs in order to rein in spiraling deficits.
+Abbott and Treasurer Joe Hockey were savaged in 2014 for handing down a budget that aimed to slash spending on social welfare programs in order to reign in spiraling deficits.

 Both have promised that Tuesday's budget will be "boring" in comparison.
 Selling the plan will be vital for Abbott, who earlier this year narrowly survived a leadership challenge from within his Liberal Party, in resisting pressure to break the deadlock by calling a snap poll.